Success from the start

 Due to financial considerations, and to resolve a pitch availability problem, Bayern joined forces with the affluent Münchner Sport-Club (MSC) on 1 January 1906, but still retained their independence.

-The one concession they made was wearing the MSC club colours, which were red shorts and white shirts.
-The team is known to this day as Die Rothosen - the red shorts.
+The one concession they made was wearing the MSC club colours, which were red shorts and white shirts - the colours still worn by FC Bayern today.

 The first international after ten years

 The club developed at a faster pace from this point on.
-FC Bayern already had 700 members in 1920 and it was what it is today: the biggest football club in the city.
-In 1926 the Reds won the South German championship and the first national title came six years later in 1932: some fans even took to bikes for the pilgrimage to the final in Nuremberg to see Bayern beat Eintracht Frankurt 2-0.
-The goals were scored by Rohr and Krumm, the stars were Heidkamp and Breindl, and Richard ‘Little’ Dombi was the coach, physio, club secretary and chairman in one.
+FC Bayern already had 700 members in 1920 and was, as it is today, the biggest football club in Munich.
+In 1926 the Reds won the South German championship and the first national title came six years later in 1932, with some fans even taking to bikes for the pilgrimage to the final in Nuremberg to see Bayern beat Eintracht Frankurt 2-0.
+The goals were scored by Rohr and Krumm, the stars were Heidkamp and Breindl, and Austrian Richard 'Little Dombi' Kohn was the coach, physio, club secretary and chairman in one.